nakshatra-bazukaa/SecureD/README.md

 <img src="https://github.com/nakshatra-bazukaa/Noted/blob/master/SS/Screenshot_20200629-221810%7E2.png" height="360" width="250">

 # What does this app do?
-It is an open source Android application that allows people to generate and copy safe and secure passwords.
+It is an open source Android application that allows people to generate and copy safe and secure passwords using an algorithm implemented using blockchain technology .
+The user can generate password by customizing the length , characters etc or choose to generate password by default method.
+He/She can choose to delete saved passwords as and when required.
+The user can enable fingerprint authentication for app and choose to view the app in light or dark mode as per convenience.

 # Contributions
 Contributions are welcome.